jepetersohn/phase-3-guide/week-1/README.md

 ## Weekend
 - Continue working on **Group Project**
 - _Week recap_: what did we learn?
 Am I confused/unsure about something? **Write specific questions about the week.**
-- **Read** [Uncle Bob Martin's "Where is the Foreman?"](http://blog.8thlight.com/uncle-bob/2014/02/21/WhereIsTheForeman.html) and [Leon Gersing's "The Last Thing We Need"](http://leongersing.tumblr.com/post/77931655536/the-last-thing-we-need) and reflect on what sort of organization you want to work in.